bigwig/documentation/Add-on Documentation/Deployment/SSL.md

  -----END CERTIFICATE-----
  ~~~

-The certificate chain is a chain of trust which proves that your
+The certificate chain is a chain of trust which proves that your certificate is
-certificate is issued by a trustworthy provider authorized by a Root CA. Root
+issued by a trustworthy provider authorized by a Root CA. Root CA certificates
-CA certificates are stored in all modern browsers and this is how your browser
+are stored in all modern browsers and this is how your browser is able to
-is able to verify that a website is secure.
-In any other case you will get
+verify that a website is secure.
+In any other case you will get something like
-something like this
+this
 ![Firefox warning](http://www.nczonline.net/blog/wp-content/uploads/2012/08/ffssl.png)

-The actuall file contains indeed a series of certificates which succeed each other:
+The file actually contains a series of certificates which succeed each other:
  ~~~
  -----BEGIN CERTIFICATE-----
  ...